toolleeo/cli-apps/README.md

 * [shmenu](https://github.com/duclos-cavalcanti/shmenu) - Menu TUI tool written solely in bash.
 * [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust.
 * [smenu](https://github.com/p-gen/smenu) - Started as a lightweight and flexible terminal menu generator, it evolved into a powerful and versatile CLI selection tool for interactive or scripting use.
+* [tp](https://github.com/minefuto/tp) - Display the result of the commands at every keystroke.

 ## <a name="games"></a>Games